UAA Placement Assessments

 UAA uses Accuplacer, a computerized placement test to assess skills in English.
 Students are only permitted to register for English courses at the level indicated by the student’s Accuplacer, ACT or SAT scores.

 - Students will need to bring their high school ID or a government issued ID, such as a driver’s license.

 - Students will need to be prepared to use their ASD ID numbers.

-UAA uses ALEKS, a computerized placement test to assess skills in Math.
-Students are only permitted to register for Math courses at the level indicated by the student’s ALEKS, ACT or SAT Scores.
-ALECKS will be taken on student’s own time and location.
+UAA uses ALEKS, a computerized placement test to assess skills in math.
+Students are only permitted to register for math courses at the level indicated by the student’s ALEKS, ACT or SAT scores.
+ALEKS will be taken on student’s own time and location.

 Opportunity to take ALEKS:

 - UAA AMCS ALEKS Guide will be emailed to students after completion of Accuplacer testing

 - Students need to complete non-degree seeking application as per ALEKS Guide (takes about 24 hours to receive UA username and password)